 Heat When a round is too large to fit on the floor it can be separated into heats.
 A quarter-final in normally danced in two heats, meaning 12 couples dance then the remaining 12 couples dance assuming 24 couples in the quarter-final.

 Judge Gives his/her opinion on your dancing and marks accordingly.

 On-Deck Area Area just outside the ballroom floor where the couples check-in with the On Deck Captain, and line up in the order that they’ll walk on to the floor for their event.

 Partnership Type Am-Am A partnership where both partners are amateur.

-Partnership Type Mixed Proficiency A partnership where both partners are amateur and one is of a lower proficiency level than the other.
+Partnership Type Amateur Teacher/Student A partnership where both partners are amateur and one is of a lower proficiency level than the other.
 The lower proficiency dancer is the only one judged.

 Partnership Type Pro-Am A partnership where one partner is a professional and the other is an amateur.